dipeshkumar95061/UPLT_Quiz/README.md

 - **Answer Explanations**: Learn why an answer is correct with a brief explanation.
 - **User-Friendly Interface**: Clean and simple interface for smooth quiz experience.
 - **Instant Feedback**: See correct answers and explanations after each question.
+- **Category Selection:** Choose from different topics like Number Systems, Boolean Algebra, Logic Gates, etc.
+- **Random Mode:** Play with all questions in a shuffled, random order without repetition.
+- **Sequential Question Numbering:** Each question displays its number, even in random mode.
+- **Timer:** 30-second countdown per question.
+- **Score Tracking:** Correct and wrong answers are tracked live.
+- **High Score:** Stores your highest score in browser localStorage.
+- **Explanation:** After answering, view the explanation for each question.
+- **Next Button:** Navigate to the next question.
+- **Share Result:** Share your quiz results on WhatsApp directly.
+- **Responsive Design:** Works on desktop and mobile devices.
+- **Fullscreen Mode:** Automatically opens in fullscreen when quiz starts.
 ---

 ## Technologies Used